 Homemade remedies like a dilute ammonia and water solution may "work" to remove the soap scum, but just like the ingredients in common store-bought shower cleaners the ammonia will cause marble etching leaving dull and discolored spots or ruining the entire finish on the marble or travertine tile.
 So... these are not a viable choice.

 Cleaning with "Soap & Water" produces a predicament.
-This mix is often recommended as a cheap and easy method of cleaning marble and natural stone.
+This mix is often recommended as a cheap and easy method for cleaning marble and natural stone.

-It's important to note that even with all that water washing soap away in a shower... soap scum still builds up on the shower walls and floor.
+It's important to note that even with all that water washing soap away in a shower... soap scum still builds up on the shower walls and floor tile.

-Soap cannot be avoided in the shower, but it should be for cleaning granite countertops, marble and other stone.
+Soap cannot be avoided in the shower, but it should be avoided for cleaning granite countertops, marble flooring, travertine tile, and other stone.

 The soapy residue forms a film on your granite & marble countertops and floors (just like in a shower or bath) making them look dull and dingy.

 At this point, "general" stone or marble cleaners will not be potent enough to remove soap scum, which leaves homeowners wondering what the heck is happening.

 You simply need to use the specially-formulated "Soap Scum / Hard Water Remover" for natural stone suggested above.
 As you might have guessed... it is highly effective at removing hard water deposits as well.